How to Sell Your House Without a Realtor: 14 Steps to Selling FSBO

 Selling with an agent: You’re responsible for the actual cleaning and decluttering of your home, but an experienced agent can offer valuable guidance on which belongings should go — and what should stay to give your home an appealing vibe for buyers.

 In some cases, agents arrange for staging on your behalf.
-According to a survey by the NAR, 23% of sellers’ agents said they staged all their client’s homes.
+According to a survey by the National Association of Realtors (NAR), 23% of sellers’ agents said they staged all of their client’s homes.
 Agents also advise on which renovations could see the most return for your money, such as whether it’s better in your market to replace the bathroom tile or reface the kitchen cabinets.

 While you can hire professional stagers, cleaners, and contractors on your own, a well-connected Realtor can recommend vendors they’ve worked with in the past so that you don’t have to dig through Yelp reviews for a short list of vendors.
 Seasoned agents will also know what not to fix when selling a home.